gsnaider/two-face-inpainting/README.md

 ```sh
 sudo ./tf-serving/start-docker.sh
 ```
-It might take a couple of minutes to start the server.
+It might take a couple of minutes for the server to start.<br/>
+Once the server's initialized, we can make requests via the REST API provided by TensorFlow Serving.
 For making a sample request, you can use the provided sample file and script:

 ```sh
 sudo ./tf-serving/sample-request.sh
 ```

-And for stopping the server, simply run:
+For stopping the server, simply run:

 ```sh
 sudo ./tf-serving/stop-docker.sh
 ```